OpenDSA/OpenDSA/RST/en/Development/MemmanIntro.rst

 released (queue order), memory management is fairly easy.
 We are concerned here with the general case where blocks of any size might be requested and released in any order.
-This is known as :term:`dynamic storage allocation`.
+This is known as :term:`dynamic memory allocation`.
-One example of dynamic storage allocation is managing free store for a compiler's runtime environment, such as the system-level ``new`` and ``delete`` operations in C++.
+One example of dynamic memory allocation is managing free store for a compiler's runtime environment, such as the system-level ``new`` and ``delete`` operations in C++.
 Another example is managing main memory in a multitasking operating